BridgetSquidget/hackathon/README.md

 - Saurin Rajesh Savla, M.S.
 Comp Sci student
 - Fanzhi (Clark) Su, University of Campbridge

-Note: This project is being developed as part of the AI and ML for Microscopy HYackathon.
+Note: This project is being developed as part of the AI and ML for Microscopy Hackathon.

 ## Overview